apache/activemq-website/src/components/classic/documentation/activemq-4-connection-uris.md

 ### The HTTP and HTTPS Transport

-This allows the ActiveMQ Classic client and broker to tunnel over HTTP.
+This allows the ActiveMQ client and broker to tunnel over HTTP.
 If the client is not JMS you might want to look at [REST](rest) or [Ajax](ajax) support instead.

 For more information see the [HTTP and HTTPs Transports Reference](http-and-https-transports-reference)